 As the world copes with increasingly deadly weather events, The Swamp is a timely tale of the perils of mankind’s abuse of nature.
 Based in part on the book The Swamp: The Everglades, Florida, and the Politics of Paradise by Michael Grunwald, The Swamp is produced and directed by Randall MacLowry and executive produced by Mark Samels.

-- 6:00 p.m.
-Meet and mingle, enjoy light refreshments and science activities.
-Wildlife interactions provided by Maymont.
-Art exhibition provided by "Endangered Among Us" artist Barbara Iobst.
-Botanical Art Demonstrations provided by members of the Plants of the James River Project, artists Judy Thomas, Paula Blair, C. B. Exley and Betsy Lyon.
-Information exhibit by the Virginia Institute of Marine Science (VIMS)
+- Attendees met and mingled, enjoyed light refreshments and science activities.
+Wildlife interactions were provided by Maymont and the Wildlife Center of Virginia.
+Art exhibitions were provided by "Endangered Among Us" artist Barbara Iobst and nature photographs by Bob Schamerhorn.
+Botanical Art Demonstrations was provided by members of the Plants of the James River Project, artists Judy Thomas, Paula Blair, C. B. Exley and Betsy Lyon.
+Information exhibit was by the Virginia Institute of Marine Science (VIMS)

-- 7:00 p.m.
-Film, Conversation, Q &A with Director/Producer Randall MacLowry and Dr. Jeremy Hoffman, Science Museum of Virginia Climate and Earth Scientist
+- Atendees then enjoyed the film and conversation, and a Q &A with Director/Producer Randall MacLowry and Dr. Jeremy Hoffman, Science Museum of Virginia Climate and Earth Scientist

 Watch the full 2 hour episode of The Swamp on WCVE PBS on March 21 at 9:00 p.m.